Some Internet Explorer users have posted on Microsoft’s support forum about a recovery webpage error.

 - Click the OK option to exit the Local Area Network (LAN) Settings window.

-- Press the Windows and X keys simultaneously, then choose the Run option.
+- Press the Windows + X keys simultaneously, then choose the Run option.

 - Next, type this Run command in the Open box: